top of page

 1. Camera A takes a picture of everyone who drives by.
 At the same time, the camera sends key figures to camera B, located 2-20 km away.
 The key numbers contain information about when the vehicle passed camera A along with the vehicle's registration number.

-2. Camera B builds a list of vehicles that have passed camera A. As those vehicles drive by, it identifies them based on key numbers and calculates the average speed.
+2. Camera B builds a list of vehicles that have passed camera A. As those vehicles pass by, it identifies them based on key numbers and calculates the average speed.

 3. 50 meters later there is a light that flashes yellow if a vehicle has been driven too fast.